TerrainLOS/InstallTerrainLOS/README.txt

 The current install.sh script assumes:
 * contiki's dependencies are met.
 * the contiki repo doesn't exist
-* the TerrainLOS doesn't exist
+* the TerrainLOS repo doesn't exist

 The current install.sh script clones contiki and TerrainLOS.
 Then it sets up cooja to recognize TerrainLOS.